Shortest Day, Longest Shadows

 Newsletter

-Go here to sign up for my occasional emails that always include some exclusive photos and news of my writing and life.
-If you would rather just hear about new books and offers, you can follow my Amazon author page.
+Go here to sign up for occasional emails that always include exclusive photos and news of my writing and life.
+They’re a bit more intimate than the blog.
+If you would like to hear about new books and special offers, you can follow my Amazon author page.

 Writer’s Tip Jar